YichenGuo2002/SudokuW-Ease/README.md

 *Summer Week 5/10 Plan: Implement GraphQL realtime updates.
 Set up user system.
 Connect Application to PostgreSQL.
 Part I.*
 - (06/20/23): Set up web socket environment for realtime backend update.
 Still learning the concepts of web sockets.
 It is hard so took some time.
 Hope I can get through it! :sweat:
+- (06/21/23): Implemented SocketIO front end to send requests.
+Failed, couldn't find Socket.io-client module, and started troubleshooting.
+- (06/22/23): Switched to WebSockets front end to send requests.
+Modified Electron Windows option to enable web socket, but failed again for unknown reason.
+Decided that WebSocket is taking too long to implement and commented out this part for further implementation.
+This week, focus on connecting to PostgreSQL first. :mask:

 *Summer Week 6/10 Plan: Set up user system.
 Connect Application to PostgreSQL.
 Part II.*